I’ve heard online forms are easy and cheap, why should I hire you?

 Are you able to make house calls?

-Sure; I’m happy to travel to a hospital, nursing home, retirement home, or private home if needed, but we do need to keep within 20 miles of 19335, local to Chester County, Pennsylvania.
-I am available through Skype or telephone as well if getting to my office is difficult.
+Sure; I’m happy to travel to a hospital, nursing home, retirement home, or private home if needed.
+I am available virtually or telephone as well if coming to my office is difficult.